Onit Documentation

 We’ll need to configure each Phase to do the following:

-• If the Phase’s Role has been activated, the Phase should hold onto the transaction, and force it to stop and wait until the Role in question has provided approval (before it moves the transaction on to the next Phase).
+• If the Phase’s Role has been activated, the Phase should hold onto the transaction, force it to stop, and wait until the Role in question has provided approval (before it moves the transaction on to the next Phase).

 • Alternatively, if the Phase’s Role has not been activated, the Phase should push the transaction on to the next Phase, effectively skipping it.

 Configuring our Phases to work in this way is easy!
-Just make sure each Phase’s Auto Advance on Approval Completion property is enabled.
+Ensure each Phase’s Auto Advance on Approval Completion property is enabled.

 4. Configure Your Condition

-Next, we’ll configure our App to conditionally activate our Roles when appropriate.
-We'll Update our App in the Wizard and move over to the App's Advanced Designer.
+Next, we’ll configure our App to activate our Roles when appropriate conditionally.
+We'll Update our App in the Wizard and move to the App's Advanced Designer.

-Browse to the App’s Advanced Designer page and select the Conditions node from the left-hand pane.
+Browse the App’s Advanced Designer page and select the Conditions node from the left-hand pane.

 Add a new Condition to evaluate the value of a Field.
 In this example, we’re evaluating a contract_amount Field’s value to see if it’s over $10,000.